bhky/opennsfw2/README.md

   - `weights_path` (`Optional[str]`, default `$HOME/.opennsfw/weights/open_nsfw_weights.h5`):
     Path to the weights in HDF5 format to be loaded by the model.
     The weights file will be downloaded if not exists.
-    Users can provide another path if the default is not preferred.
-If `None`, no weights will be loaded to the model.
+    Users can provide path if the default is not preferred.
+    If `None`, no weights will be downloaded nor loaded to the model.
 - Return:
   - `tf.keras.Model` object.